andy64lol/4ndyOS/README.md

 - Add more versions and updates.
 - Add developer-friendly versions for development in HTML,CSS and JavaScript,but who knows if we will ever add more?
 - Add more apps and improve it.
 - Start focusing on a single language.
-(Originally intended to be English,now mixed with Spanish LOL)
+(Originally intended to be English only)
 - Add our own browser.
 (Working on it)
 - Never sleep